 Be careful about dairy

-If you are experiencing stomach pain, discomfort, and even symptoms of leaky gut like eczema, or diarrhea, try cutting out dairy and substitute with plant-based milk.
-That may calm leaky gut.
+If you are experiencing stomach pain, discomfort, and even symptoms of a leaky gut like eczema, or diarrhea, try cutting out dairy and substituting with plant-based milk.
+That may calm the leaky gut.

 Avoid gluten foods

-When you have gluten sensitivities, eating gluten food will lead to increased gut inflammation and permeability that leads to a leaky gut.
+When you have gluten sensitivities, eating gluten food will lead to increased gut inflammation and permeability which leads to a leaky gut.
 Unfortunately, today farming practices have changed many food sources including wheat.